 - What’re you looking forward to most about Christmas?!

 Keep ‘em Laughing!

 Long story short: funny sells.

 Obviously, funny pictures and captions don’t work for all brands, so bear this in mind.
-But for most; short, snappy and, often slightly sarcastic, copy will get people to smile.
-If they’re pausing on your content to read it and smile, they’re more likely to do so in future.
+But for most; short, snappy and, often slightly sarcastic, a copy will get people to smile.
+If they’re pausing on your content to read it and smile, they’re more likely to do so in the future.
 Well done – you now have a dedicated reader!